Layoff-to-Employment Action Planner (LEAP), Second Edition

 - Combines self-assessment, guidance, and planning into a 6-panel foldout format

-- Is helping thousands of dislocated workers to cope with job loss, to assess their needs, and to create a personalized reemployment plan
+- Is helping thousands of UI claimants and dislocated workers cope with job loss, assess their needs, and create a personalized reemployment plan tailored to their unique situation and goals

 - Offers short-term and long-term job-search and reemployment planning suggestions